Albert Schweitzer: Music

 On departure for Lambaréné in 1913, he was presented with a pedal piano, a piano with pedal attachments to operate like an organ pedal-keyboard.
 Built especially for the tropics, it was delivered by river in a huge dug-out canoe to Lambaréné, packed in a zinc-lined case.
 At first, he regarded his new life as a renunciation of his art, and fell out of practice, but after some time he resolved to study and learn by heart the works of Bach, Mendelssohn, Widor, César Franck, and Max Reger systematically.
 It became his custom to play during the lunch hour and on Sunday afternoons.
 Schweitzer's pedal piano was still in use at Lambaréné in 1946.
-According to a visitor, Dr. Gaine Cannon, of Balsam Grove, N.C., the old, dilapidated piano-organ was still being played by Dr. Schweitzer in 1962, and stories told that "his fingers were still lively" on the old instrument at 88 years of age.
+According to a visitor, Dr. Gaine Cannon, of Balsam Grove, North Carolina, the old, dilapidated piano-organ was still being played by Dr. Schweitzer in 1962, and stories told that "his fingers were still lively" on the old instrument at 88 years of age.

 Sir Donald Tovey dedicated his conjectural completion of Bach's The Art of Fugue to Schweitzer.

 Schweitzer's recordings of organ music, and his innovative recording technique, are described below.

 One of his pupils was conductor and composer Hans Münch.